Insights / Due Diligence in Uncertain Times: Assessing Tech Partners for Success

 Beware of silence!
 If your partner is chronically late to meetings, absent from meetings, communicating poorly, or just generally not interacting with good questions – these are early warning signs that your project may be in trouble.
 Your outsourcing contract should clearly outline a remediation process to resolve any issues that arise.

-How Working with Accelerance Can Make all the Difference
+How Working with Accelerance Can Make All the Difference

 We’ve done the due diligence for you.
 Accelerance can connect your company with thoroughly vetted and verified global teams to find the perfect partner for your next software development – minimizing the risk and maximizing the outcome.